 There are also physical penetration tests, where people are hired to try to access a business.
 This is called a red team test.

-Phishing is a form of attack where the bad guys send email to a list of email address (which they’ve often bought on the dark web).
+Phishing is a form of attack where the bad guys send email to a list of email addresses (which they’ve often bought on the dark web).
 The email typically either has an infected attachment or a link to an infected website, or it contains a message asking you to help someone release money from their bank account or some equally ridiculous plea for help.

 These messages are indiscriminate and are not targeted at specific individuals.
 Those which are specifically targeted are known as spear phishing or whaling.